 You don’t have to be a Buddhist to learn Buddhist meditation and find peace, positivity and joy in your life, whatever circumstances you find yourself in.
 There is some background to Buddhism, meditation, and my teacher below.

 Meditation means familiarizing ourself with positive and happy ways of thinking and overcoming negative habits of mind that cause unhappiness.
-Kadampa Life is mainly about applying Buddhist meditation to daily life and using what happens in daily life to improve our meditation.
+It helps us a lot, and it helps us to help others.
+Kadampa Life is mainly about applying Buddhist meditation to daily life and using what happens in daily life to make progress on our spiritual journey.